vc1492a/PyNomaly/readme.md

 tested with Numba version 0.45.1.
 An example of the speed difference that can be realized with using Numba is avaialble in `examples/numba_speed_diff.py`.

-Parallel processing is available when using PyNomaly with Numbam - simply set `parallel=True`:
+Parallel processing is available when using PyNomaly with Numba - simply set `parallel=True`:

 ```python